County of London Electric Supply Company: City Road power station

 City Road power station was not a 'selected station' under the Central Electricity Board's 1926 scheme, as a consequence the Company decommissioned it in 1929.

 Wandsworth power station

 The plant at Wandsworth power station used coal-fired boilers and Brush Universal machines coupled directly to Mordey dynamos.
 The plant was capable of supplying 40,000 8-candle-power lamps.
 In addition to the power stations, work included the laying of cables in St Luke, Clerkenwell, Wandsworth, Putney, Streatham, Clapham, Holborn and Camberwell.
 These were supplied at 6,000 Volts through stepup / stepdown transformers located at Wandsworth and remote substations.

+In 1906 a British Thomson-Houston Co 1,500 kW turbine was added.